-(1) Percentage is based on 15.875,799 shares of common outstanding as of April 22, 2022, assuming the resale of all of the shares of common stock covered by this prospectus.

-(2) Consists of (i) warrants to purchase up to 325,000 shares of common stock (the "IPO Warrants"), (ii) 898,585 shares of common stock, (iii) Pre-funded Warrants to purchase up to 2,875,000 shares of common stock and (iv) Common Warrants to purchase up to 3,773,585 shares of Common Stock.
-The IPO Warrants, the Pre-Funded Warrants and the Common Warrants are directly held by Armistice Capital Master Fund Ltd, a Cayman Islands exempted company (the "Master Fund").
-The exercise of the IPO Warrants and the Common Warrants is subject to a 9.99% beneficial ownership limitation, which prohibit the Master Fund from exercising any portion of those warrants to the extent that, following such exercise, the Master Fund would own a number of our shares of common stock, exceeding the applicable beneficial ownership limitation.
-The number of shares listed in the second and fourth columns are based on the number of shares of common stock, Warrants and Pre-Funded Warrants without regard to any limitations on exercise.
-The securities may be deemed to be indirectly beneficially owned by (i) Armistice Capital, LLC ("Armistice"), as the missing of the Master Fund, as the Managing Member of Armistice Capital, LLC ("Armistice"), as the investment manager of the Master Fund, as the Master Stude Steven Boyd disclaim beneficial ownership of the reported securities except to the extent of their respective pecuniary interest therein.
-The address of Armistice Capital Master Fund Ltd, is c/o Armistice Capital, LLC, \$10 Madison Avenue, 7th Floor, New York, NY 10022.
+- (1) Percentage is based on 15,875,799 shares of common outstanding as of April 22, 2022, assuming the resale of all of the shares of common stock covered by this prospectus. - (2) Consists of (i) warrants to purchase up to 325,000 shares of common stock (the "IPO Warrants"), (ii) 898,585 shares of common stock, (iii) Pre-funded Warrants to purchase up to 2,875,000 shares of common stock and (iv) Common Warrants to purchase up to 3,773,585 shares of Common Stock.
+The IPO Warrants, the Pre-Funded Warrants and the Common Warrants are directly held by Armistice Capital Master Fund Ltd., a Cayman Islands exempted company (the "Master Fund").
+The exercise of the IPO Warrants and the Common Warrants is subject to a 9.99% beneficial ownership limitation, which prohibit the Master Fund from exercising any portion of those warrants to the extent that, following such exercise, the Master Fund would own a number of our shares of common stock exceeding the applicable beneficial ownership limitation.
+The number of shares listed in the second and fourth columns are based on the number of shares of common stock, Warrants and Pre-Funded Warrants held by the Master Fund, assuming exercise in full of the Warrants and Pre-Funded Warrants held by the Master Fund, assuming exercise in full of the Warrants and Pre-Funded Warrants held by the Master Fund, and (ii) Steven Boyd, as the Managing Member of Armistice Capital, LLC, C"Armistice", as the investment manager of the Master Fund, and (ii) Steven Boyd, as the Managing Member of Armistice August Master Fund and (ii) Steven Boyd, as the Managing Member of Armistice August Master Fund and (ii) Steven Boyd, as the Managing Member of Armistice Capital, LLC, 510 Madison Avenue, 7th Floor, New York, NY 10022.